aguywhosaguy/pilot-lua/Home.md

 Waste of Space is a sandbox space game created on ROBLOX.
 It features in-game Lua programming via microcontrollers.
 This wiki contains all special objects and functions that microcontrollers can use, nicknamed pilot.lua.

 This wiki is a clone of [Hexcede's](https://github.com/Hexcede/pilot.lua/wiki), which is no longer being maintained.
-Thanks to Hexcede for providing a large amount of documentation!
+Thanks to Hexcede and Weldify for providing a large amount of documentation!

 ## How to contribute to the wiki